gnembon/fabric-carpet/docs/scarpet/language/Operators.md

  - `bitwise_shift_right(num, amount)` -> Shifts all the bits of the first number `amount` spots to the right.
 Like with the above, shifting more than 63 bits results in a 0.
  - `bitwise_roll_left(num, amount)` -> Rolls the bits of the first number `amount` bits to the left.
 This is basically where you shift out the first `amount` bits and then add them on at the back, essentially 'rolling' the number.
+Note that unlike with shifting, you can roll more than 63 bits at a time, as it just makes the number roll over more times, which isn't an issue
  - `bitwise_roll_right(num, amount)` -> Same as above, just rolling in the other direction
  - `bitwise_not(num)` -> Flips all the bits of the number.
 This is simply done by performing xor operation with -1, which in binary is all ones.